-Each year our staff organizes a three day event dedicated to the advancement of the development for all prospective student athletes in our community.
-The goal of this camp is to provide athletes with the access to learn about what training is like at the NCAA level.
+Each year our staff organizes a three-day event dedicated to the advancement of the development of all prospective student-athletes in our community.
+The goal of this camp is to provide athletes with access to learn about what training is like at the NCAA level.
 Each year we invite NCAA DI and DII coaches from around the state of Florida and the United States to run a training session similar to those that their NCAA athletes experience on a daily basis.

 DATES & TIMES

 Florida State University

 Lindsay Allman – Associate Head Coach

 Session 2: 2:00 PM – 5:00 PM

 Session 4: 2:00 PM – 5:00 PM

 Session 5: 1:30 PM – 4:30 PM